Metropolitan Washington Airports Authority Fire and Rescue Department: Air Florida Flight 90

-On January 13, 1982 Air Florida Flight 90, a Boeing 737, clipped the 14th Street Bridge before crashing into the Potomac River shortly after takeoff from National Airport.
-Of the 74 passengers and 5 crew members on board, only 4 passengers and 1 flight attendant survived the crash.
+On January 13, 1982, Air Florida Flight 90, a Boeing 737, clipped the 14th Street Bridge before crashing into the Potomac River shortly after takeoff from National Airport.
+Of the 74 passengers and 5 crew members on board, only four passengers and one flight attendant survived the crash.
 In addition, due to heavy traffic on the bridge at the time from a snow storm impacting the region, four motorists in vehicles on the bridge were killed.
 The snow storm, and traffic congestion were noted to delay response and impede access of response resources throughout the region.
 Due to the deficiencies noted in the response in icy waters, the department improved their River Rescue capabilities with airboats capable of operating on surface ice of the river.

 9/11

 On September 11, 2001, a team of five al-Qaeda affiliated hijackers took control of American Airlines Flight 77, en route from Dulles International to Los Angeles International Airport, and deliberately crashed it into The Pentagon at 9:37 a.m.
 EDT as part of the September 11 attacks.
 All 64 people on the airliner were killed as were 125 people who were in the building.
 The impact of the plane severely damaged the structure of the building and caused its partial collapse.
-The MWAA Fire & Rescue Department units from Fire Station 301 were among the first units on scene at the Pentagon, and staff & equipment from both airports operated at the incident scene for several days past the initial incident operations.
+The MWAA Fire & Rescue Department units from Fire Station 301 were among the first units on scene at the Pentagon, and staff and equipment from both airports operated at the incident scene for several days past the initial incident operations.

+2025 Potomac River mid-air collision

+On January 29, 2025, American Eagle Flight 5342, a scheduled domestic passenger flight operated by a Bombardier CRJ700 series airliner, collided mid-air with a United States Army Sikorsky UH-60L Black Hawk helicopter while on final approach to Ronald Reagan Washington National Airport.
+The flight originated from Wichita Dwight D. Eisenhower National Airport.
+Both aircraft crashed into the Potomac River, killing all 67 people on board the two aircraft.
+The MWAA Fire & Rescue Department was among the first agencies to arrive on the scene.